-The best way to submit claims to BCBSNC is electronically.
+The best way to submit claims to Blue Cross NC is electronically.
 Electronic claims process faster than paper claims and save on administrative expense for your health care business.
-For more information about electronic claims filing and other Electronic Data Interchange (EDI) capabilities, please refer to electronic commerce on the Web at bcbsnc.com/providers/edi/.
+For more information about electronic claims filing and other Electronic Data Interchange (EDI) capabilities, please refer to electronic commerce on the Web at BlueCrossNC.com/providers/esolutions/electronic-solutions.

 EDI Services supports applications for the electronic exchange of health care claims, remittance, enrollment and inquiries and responses.
 EDI Services also provides support for health care providers and clearinghouses that conduct business electronically.
-If you are already submitting electronically, and need assistance, contact EDI Services through the BCBSNC provider line at 1-888-296-9790.
+If you are already submitting electronically, and need assistance, contact EDI Services through the Blue Cross NC Provider Line at 1-888-296-9790.

 Our procedures are designed to have claims, which are complete and accurate, processed within twenty-four (24) to thirty-six (36) hours upon claims receipt and provide an EDI acknowledgment report to indicate the status of your claim submission.
 Please note that payments and Explanation of Payments (EOPs) are based on financial processing schedules.
-Providers are expected to work their rejected claims report so claims can be resent to BCBSNC and accepted for payment.
+Providers are expected to work their rejected claims report so claims can be resent to Blue Cross NC and accepted for payment.